Q: How long does it take to obtain a license to carry in Pennsylvania?

 Q: How do I update my address on my license, as I have moved and my address on the license is now incorrect?

-A: Please email the office at firstname.lastname@example.org and staff will update your address over the phone.
+A: Please email the office at email@example.com and staff will update your address.
 If you wish to physically obtain a license with the correct address on it, you must appear in person.
 There is NO FEE for an updated license once per license term (every five years).

 Q: I recently moved from another county to Allegheny County (or moved out of Allegheny County).
 Is my license still valid or do I need to obtain a license from Allegheny?